gjmcn/data-cube/README.md

 	* many native array methods can be used as normal; native methods that would invalidate the cube (e.g. `push`, `pop` and `splice`, see below) will produce an error
 	* other syntax such as `+=`, `++`, `...` and `[]` for getting/setting entries can be used as normal

+* Setters return the modified cube which allows chaining, e.g. `x.$shape(y).$key(z)`.

 * The number of entries of a cube **cannot** be changed.

-## Arrays versus cubes
-By default, an array is a standard array: any standard array method can be used (including `push`, `pop` and `splice`) and the number of entries is not fixed.

-When a cube setter method is used, it converts an existing array to a cube if it is not one already.
-Setters return the modified cube which allows chaining, e.g. `x.$shape(y).$key(z)`.
-Only setters and the `toCube` method convert an existing array to a cube.

-Only setters and `delete` (used to remove keys and dimension labels) change an existing array/cube.
-Many other cube methods return a new cube &mdash; e.g. `[3,4].cube(1)` returns a 3-by-4 matrix with all entries set to `1`.

-The `fromCube` method (converts a cube back to a standard array) is the only cube method that returns a standard array.

 ## Implementation
 To enable writing code such as `[5,6,7,8].$shape(2)`, we add methods to the array prototype rather than creating a subclass (which is problematic with arrays in JavaScript anyway).

-A cube instance is an array with additional properties.
+Standard arrays bahave as normal: any native array method can be used (including `push`, `pop` and `splice`) and the number of entries is not fixed.
+When a cube method is called, the array is converted to a cube; this involves adding properties to the array instance.
 The following diagram shows all possible additional properties:

 ```
 array instance